Accessing Archives & Special Collections

 Copies for Publication

 All questions of copyright are ultimately the responsibility of the researcher.
-While Trent University owns copyright to many collections in its care, in some cases, copyright resides with the donor or his/her estate.
+While Trent University owns copyright to many collections in its care, in some cases, copyright resides with the donor, his/her estate, or with other creators/authors, whose material was collected by the donor.
 Permission to publish any materials in our holdings or make any use of them beyond private study (for example on a website) must be requested in writing and may also require the authorization of the copyright owner.
-The for proper citation for Trent University Archives must be given (see below for citation guidance).
+The proper citation for Trent University Archives must be given (see below for citation guidance).

 In general terms: